caocscar/workshops/pyspark sparksql/pyspark.md

 pyspark --master yarn --queue workshop pyspark --master yarn --queue workshop --num-executors 20 --executor-memory 5g --executor-cores 4
 ```
+**Note:** You might get a warning message that looks like `WARN Utils: Service 'SparkUI' could not bind on port 4040.
+Attempting port 4041.` This usually resolves itself after a few seconds.
+If not, try again at a later time.

 The interactive shell does not start with a clean slate.
 It already has a couple of objects defined for you.
 `sc` is a SparkContext and `sqlContext` is as self-described.